Aishlia/physcat_final/README.md

 There are n shapes on a 2d  (n1, n2, n3, ...).
 Each shape contains m number of points (m0, m1, m2, m3, .....).
 The goal is to optimize the placement of the shapes such that they are not overlapping and the distance between the corresponding points on each shape are minimized (ie. distance between n1m0, n2m0, n3m0 are minimized).
 They are represented on graphs as the minimization between red point, blue points, green points, etc..

 ## Results of basinhopping.
+The basinhopping algorithm used is from [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html).
 Due to the limitations of runtime, the basinhopping algorithm is only allowed to iterate 100 times.
 This leads to an average runtime of approximately 8 minutes for 3 shapes with 2 points in each.
 The result of one test is shown below.

 ```
 fun: 49770.17545011049